yashpatel5400/stats604-project4/notebooks/report.md

 ![](gradientboosting.png)

 One important note is that Gradient Boosting can only be performed when the response variable is a scalar.
-Since we need to predict a vector of length 300 (i.e the min, avg, and max temperatures for each of the next 5 days for each of the 20 stations), we will need to train one GradientBoosted Tree for each entry in this vector.
+Since we need to predict a vector of length 300 (i.e the min, avg, and max temperatures for each of the next 5 days for each of the 20 stations), we will need to train one Gradient Boosted Tree for each entry in this vector.
 That is, we trained 300 different Gradient Boosted Trees one corresponding to each measurement, station, and day combination.
 The model class below implements this idea by using the MultiOutputRegression model from sklearn.

 ```python